( Updated on 7 April 2023 )

 Ensuring that the Company has appropriate corporate governance structures in place including standards of ethical behaviour, and promoting a culture of corporate responsibility.

-In the normal course of events, the day-to-day management of the Company will be in the hands of the Management and under the stewardship of the Managing Director.
+In the normal course of events, the day-to-day management of the Company will be in the hands of the Management and under the stewardship of the Chief Executive Officer.

 Any member of the Board may request for independent professional advice in the discharge of his/her fiduciary duties by forwarding a request to the executive director of the Company who will then direct the same to an external service provider.
 The expenses incurred in this connection shall be borne by the Company.